mcci-usb/Cricket/README.md

 Except as explicitly noted, content created by MCCI in this repository tree is copyright (C) 2021, MCCI Corporation.

+The Cricket UI is released under the terms of the attached [GNU General Public License, version 2](./LICENSE.md). `LICENSE.md` is taken directly from the [FSF website](http://www.gnu.org/licenses/old-licenses/gpl-2.0.md).

 Commercial licenses and commercial support are available from MCCI Corporation.

 Git submodules are subject to their own copyrights and licenses; however overall collection is a combined work, and is copyrighted and subject to the overall license.